Respect, protect, enjoy.

 - Protect the environment by travelling sustainably and staying local.
 If you can, try to journey by foot or bike.
 This means you’ll have a chance to experience our wonderful county as you travel, and you won’t have to worry about finding a car parking space.

 - Enjoy getting off the beaten track.
-We know everyone has their favourite spot in Kent - or maybe their favourite two, or three - but if large numbers of people head to the same place, it becomes impossible to stay safely socially distanced.
-Instead, seek out some new favourites away from the crowds.
+We know everyone has their favourite spot in Herts - or maybe their favourite two, or three - but if large numbers of people head to the same place, safe social distancing becomes difficult.
+Why not take the chance to seek out some new favourites away from the crowds?

 - Enjoy our beautiful coastline safely, by following the important advice issued by the RNLI.
 Please be aware that the usual life guard service may not currently be in place.